Thanks to the Internet, becoming a hypochondriac is much easier than it used to be.

 Second-Guessing the Doctor

-Barsky and Fallon say hypochondria often breeds suspicion and distrust between a sufferer and his or her physician.
+Barsky and Fallon say hypochondria often breeds suspicion and distrust between a sufferer and their physician.
 Some doctors may be too quick to dismiss the worries of hypochondriacs, and hypochondriacs are likely to ruin relationships with good physicians by second-guessing them from the start.

 Hypochondriacs may "get suspicious when their doctor doesn't give them a referral or a test they ask for," says Fallon.
 "They can feel like they're not being listened to, and so they'll go shopping for another doctor and wind up repeating the process."